Cheesy Meatball Bombs are loaded with fresh herbs and marinara for a delicious bite. Make this easy stuffed bread recipe for dinner tonight!

 Perfectly seasoned meatballs are stuffed with cheese, wrapped in pillowy pockets of dough, and topped with even more cheese!

-Not only are they easy to make, but they make a filling meal all on their own.
+Not only are meatball bread bombs easy to make, but they make a filling meal all on their own.

 Or try these Cheesy Breakfast Bombs for the perfect on-the-go morning meal!
 They’re stuffed with gooey cheese, crispy bacon, and fluffy bits of egg.